Sessile Oak: Meaning and use

 Sessile Oak - Species requirements

-Less adapted to cool, coastal areas than the English oak, the sessile oak requires less light and fares better in periods of drought.
+Less adapted to cool, coastal areas than the English oak, the Sessile Oak requires less light and fares better in periods of drought.
 This makes its zone of distribution remain in sub-Atlantic regions.
 A hill-bound species, it can be found up to altitudes of 1600m.
 It grows in stony sand, clay, and lime soil, but does best in thick, lightly acidic soil: silts or sand.

-The sessile oak is planted in autumn, usually November, well away from periods of frost, in holes 3 to 4 times larger than and as deep as their root ball.
+The Sessile Oak is planted in autumn, usually November, well away from periods of frost, in holes 3 to 4 times larger than and as deep as their root ball.
 During its first year, the tree must be watered regularly, especially if it's grown tall already.

 Sessile Oak Wood